D.C. police sent 850 officers to the Capitol during insurrection, spent $8.8 million during week of Jan. 6

 Contee identified the officer as Jeffery Smith.
 A department spokesman said Smith was a 12-year veteran assigned to patrol in the 2nd District, which includes the neighborhoods of Chevy Chase, Cleveland Park and Georgetown.
 The Post could not locate Smith’s family Tuesday evening.

 Smith, who died Jan.
 15, was the second officer who had been at the Capitol on Jan.
 6 to take his life.
 Capitol Police Officer Howard Liebengood died Jan.
-9. Five other people died in the assault, including Capitol Police Officer Brian D. Sicknick, who authorities said was injured during the riot, and a woman fatally shot by a Capitol police officer inside the building.
+9. Five other people died in the assault, including Capitol Police Officer Brian D. Sicknick, who authorities said was injured during the riot, and a woman fatally shot by a Capitol Police officer inside the building.

 “The costs for this insurrection — both human and monetary — will be steep,” Contee said in his remarks, a copy of which was provided by the D.C. police department.